Way before reality shows like The Bachelor or Married At First Sight hit Australian TV screens, we had good old Dancing With The Stars.

 WATCH BELOW: Ada Nicodemou dances to Christina Aguilera's Come On Over Baby on DWTS

-Grant Denyer is hosting the brand new season of DWTS in 2019, but he was actually a contestant back in the day!
+Grant Denyer is hosting the new season of DWTS in 2020, but he was actually a contestant back in the day!

 The grand finale came down to the wire, between Denyer and boxer Kostya Tszyu, but the former Family Feud host was able to bring home the trophy after 10 weeks of intense training.

 WATCH BELOW: Grant Denyer struts his stuff on the 2006 season of Dancing With The Stars